shishir/mailman/README.md

 - Extend links in response to include all resource operations.
 - Add consumer driven contracts in tests.
 - Fail when request type other than json.
-- Re-visit mysql.
+- Re-visit MySQL datastore.
 Kafka is a message store and querying it is possible.
 - Security.
 Easy to DOS right now.
 - Log aggregation.
 - Extend Validations.